coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/satoshi-plus-consensus/DPoW.md

 ## How DPoW Works in Satoshi Plus

 On the Bitcoin network, Bitcoin miners generate hash power to secure the Bitcoin network, validate transactions, and earn Bitcoin rewards.
 In order to even their rewards out over time, Bitcoin miners often contribute their hash power to mining pools, which use the aggregated hash power to increase the pool’s overall chances of mining a Bitcoin block and receiving Bitcoin in return.
-DPoW integrates Bitcoin mining directly into the Core Chain's security protocol through a delegation system.
+DPoW integrates Bitcoin mining directly into the Core's security protocol through a delegation system.
 Here’s a step-by-step breakdown of its operation:

-1. **Mining Integration**: Bitcoin miners continue their standard mining activities but with the additional step of signaling their support for Core Chain.
+1. **Mining Integration**: Bitcoin miners continue their standard mining activities but with the additional step of signaling their support for Core blockchain.
 This is achieved by including a special transaction in the Bitcoin blocks they mine, which specifies the Core Validator they wish to support.

 2. **Metadata in Bitcoin Blocks**: In the mined Bitcoin block, miners add metadata in the `op_return` field.
-This metadata includes the address of the Core Validator and the address for receiving CORE token rewards, effectively delegating a portion of their hashing power to the Core Chain network.
+This metadata includes the address of the Core Validator and the address for receiving CORE token rewards, effectively delegating a portion of their hashing power to the Core network.

-3. **Validator Support**: By including this information, miners delegate their computational power to Validators on the Core Chain.
-These Validators use the delegated power to participate in the Core Chain's version of block validation and creation.
+3. **Validator Support**: By including this information, miners delegate their computational power to Validators on Core.
+These Validators use the delegated power to participate in the Core blockchain's version of block validation and creation.

-4. **Relayers**: The Bitcoin block headers make their way to Core Chain through Core Chain’s relayers.
-Each relayer runs an on-chain light client (or utilizes a similar, existing service) which syncs the blocks mined by the Bitcoin mining pool with the Core network.
-During a 1-day round, the Core network calculates the DPoW for each validator by counting the number of blocks the miners delegated to each validator one week prior.
-If the round occurs on a Thursday, for example, Core will tabulate the hash power delegated to each validator by counting blocks from last Thursday.
+4. **Relayers**: Relayers are responsible for monitoring the Bitcoin network and transmitting blocks and transaction data to the Core network.
+Within the Core network, an on-chain embedded BTC light client processes the incoming data from relayers and forwards the delegation information (including hash power and Non custodial staking) to the "Delegation Hub."
+The Delegation Hub serves as the central component responsible for managing and overseeing delegations within the Core network.
+During a 1-day round, the Core network calculates the DPoW for each validator by counting the number of blocks the miners delegated to each validator _one week prior_.
+If the round occurs on a Thursday, for example, Core will tabulate the hash power delegated to each validator by counting blocks from _last_ Thursday.

 5. **Reward Mechanism**: In return for their contribution, miners receive additional rewards in the form of CORE tokens, on top of the usual Bitcoin mining rewards.
 This dual-reward system incentivizes miners to participate in the DPoW process without needing to divert resources away from Bitcoin mining.